Journal Fodder Junkies

 About the Artist

 Offering on tour: A variety of mixed media paintings and drawings, artist prints, and signed copies of my books.
-I will share my process as I work.
+Demos.

 Directions to Eric M. Scott:

-From Business Route 7/Main Street in Purcellville, turn at the stop light onto Maple Avenue heading south toward Lincoln, and go about 0.3 mile.
-Turn left onto S. 9th Street and go about 0.1 mile.
+From Business Route 7 (Main Street) in Purcellville, turn at the stop light onto Maple Avenue heading south toward Lincoln, and go about .3 mile.
+Turn left onto South 9th Street and go about .1 mile.
 Driveway is on the right, additional parking is just ahead to left.
 Studio is in garage.